-Audit Code Subject Requirement How Evidence Phase To requirements of On advice from Timeframe Status Comment on davice nom An addendum to the FIVIP to address the interface between the development and foreshore reserve was submitted and approved by the OEPA on 29 September 2016.
-297: P3 HistoricSite Include the historic aboriginal camping site within the proposed Public Open Space for the development.
-Present a submission to the local authority Predevelopm ent Local Authority before clearing/construct ion activities commence ŒΣ 13 December 1995 297: P4 Fire Protect against Bushfire By providing and maintaining a network of firebreaks and access tracks until the local authority takes on this responsibility Report on this under M8 overall EPA DEP until the local authority takes on this responsibility αD Fire Management Plan for the Golden Bay Structure Plan Area has been approved by the City of Rockingham in March 2012.
+Audit Code Subject Requirement How Evidence Phase To requirements of On advice from Timeframe Status Comment An addendum to the FMP to address the interface between the development and foreshore reserve was submitted and approved by the OEPA on 29 September 2016.
+297: P3 Historic Site Include the historic aboriginal camping site within the proposed Public Open Space for the development.
+Present a submission to the local authority Predevelopm ent EPA Local Authority before clearing/construct ion activities commence CLD 13 December 1995 297: P4 Fire Protect against Bushfire By providing and maintaining a network of firebreaks and access tracks until the local authority takes on this responsibility Report on this under M8 overall EPA DEP until the local authority takes on this responsibility CLD Fire Management Plan for the Golden Bay Structure Plan Area has been approved by the City of Rockingham in March 2012.
 297: P5 Reticulated sewerage and stormwater drainage: Provide reticulated sewerage and stormwater drainage designated to infiltrate stormwater into the soil within the development site.
-To the satisfaction of Minister for planning and local authority Report on this under M8 Development Minister for Planning Local Authority During provision of services within the development Ф ALocal Water IVanagement Strategy (LWIVS) has been prepared for the Structure Plan Area and approved by the Department of Water and the City of Rockingham.
-Urban Water IVanagement Planswill be prepared in accordance with the LWIVS for each stage of subdivision.
-297: P6 Bandicoots Liaisewith CALM regarding the presence of bandicoots at Golden Bayand examine feasibility of relocating bandicoots if required by CALM.
-Duplicated by M5 EPA CALM Prior to any disturbance of the vegetation at Golden Bay ŒΣ 13 December 1995
+To the satisfaction of Minister for planning and local authority Report on this under M8 Development EPA Minister for Planning Local Authority During provision of services within the development CLD A Local Water Management Strategy (LWMS) has been prepared for the Structure Plan Area and approved by the Department of Water and the City of Rockingham.
+Urban Water Management Plans will be prepared in accordance with the LWMS for each stage of subdivision.
+297: P6 Bandicoots Liaise with CALM regarding the presence of bandicoots at Golden Bay and examine feasibility of relocating bandicoots if required by CALM.
+Duplicated by M5 EPA CALM Prior to any disturbance of the vegetation at Golden Bay CLD 13 December 1995

-APPENDIX 4 FORSHORE MANAGEMENT PLAN MANAGEMENT ACTION TABLE
+FORESHORE MANAGEMENT PLAN MANAGEMENT ACTION TABLE